LogoHistorical Figure MBTI

 Ni — The Blind Spot After the Act

-Inferior Introverted Intuition is the ESTP's great weakness — the capacity for long-horizon vision that simply does not develop easily in a type whose energies flow outward and into the immediate.
-For Nikolai Zubov, this manifested most clearly in what came after Paul I's murder.
+Inferior Introverted Intuition is the ESTP's great weakness — long-horizon vision that never develops easily in a type whose energies flow outward and into the immediate.
+For Nikolai Zubov, this showed in what came after Paul I's murder.
 The night of March 11, 1801 was tactically successful.
-The new tsar, Alexander I, took power.
-But Alexander, who had understood the conspiracy would take place, found himself unable to honor his implied debts to those who had made it happen — not least because openly rewarding his father's murderers would have been politically untenable.
+But Alexander I, who had understood the conspiracy would take place, found himself unable to honor his implied debts to those who had made it happen — openly rewarding his father's murderers would have been politically untenable.

 Why ESTP Over ISTP